Web Content Display

 👉 Learn more about the VNDREAM consortium

 The Faculty of International and Political Studies is the most international and interdisciplinary unit at the Jagiellonian University.
-Its offer includes unique courses in English, many of which are implemented under agreements with foreign universities.
-The faculty allows you to study in a nationally and culturally diverse environment, both in Polish and foreign languages.
-It promotes mutual getting to know each other and translates into development perspectives in the field of further studies or professional work.
-The faculty has an extensive structure, reflecting the diversity of scientific research carried out there, which allows you to study with a group of specialists dealing with almost every corner of the world.
-The principal seat of the Faculty of International and Political Studies is a modern building to which the Faculty moved in 2021.
-The faculty has created comfortable conditions for studying near the Jagiellonian Library, surrounded by green areas like Kraków's Błonia and Jordan Park.
+It offers unique programmes conducted in English, many of which are delivered under agreements with foreign universities.
+The Faculty provides students with an opportunity to study in a nationally and culturally diverse environment, both in Polish and foreign languages.
+This creates the space for getting to know each other and supports students' development during their studies and in their professional careers.
+The Faculty’s complex structure reflects the diversity of scientific research conducted in this unit.
+Therefore, students have an opportunity to study among specialists dealing with matters from almost every corner of the globe.
+The Faculty of International and Political Studies headquarters is located in a modern building near the Jagiellonian Library, Błonia, and Jordan Parks.

 Rankings, distinctions, accreditations